3WDeveloper-GM/3WDeveloper-GM/README.md

 - 🎓 Dual Bachelor's Grad in Physics & Electrical Engineering
 - 💡 Passionate about Data Science, Programming, Physics, and Electronics
 - 🌱 Learning Golang while proficient in Python and R
-- 🔧 Crafting open-source projects to benefit the community
+- 🔧 My goal is to one day craft open-source projects to benefit the community

 <!---
 3WDeveloper-GM/3WDeveloper-GM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.